PCT Section By Section

 - The 28 percent rate applies to taxable income over $500,000 for joint filers, $250,000 for single filers, and $250,000 for head of household filers.

-Section 201 also updates the current cost-of-living adjustments to reflect the new rates and the effective date of the rate changes.
-Adjustments are made for taxable years beginning after December 31, 2018; the new rates come into effect for taxable years after December 31, 2017.
+Section 201 also updates the current cost-of-living adjustments to reflect the new rates and the effective date of the rate changes in addition to restoring the traditional inflation measure (CPI-U) in the tax code.
+The new rates come into effect for taxable years after December 31, 2021.

 Section 202.
 Section 202 amends the definition of “taxable income” to reflect the new “family allowance amount.”
 The family allowance amount is $100,000 for joint filers, $50,000 for single filers, and $75,000 for head of household filers.
 Like, for example, the current standard deduction and personal exemption, the family allowance is subtracted from adjusted gross income (AGI) in order to determine taxable income.

-Section 202 also contains many conforming amendments to ensure the tax code reflects the switch to the family allowance for taxpayers whose current filing status, income tax computations, payroll tax withholding amounts, or other tax benefits depend on the taxpayer taking into account a personal exemption or standard deduction.
+Section 202 also contains many conforming amendments to ensure the tax code reflects the switch to the family allowance for taxpayers whose current filing status, income tax computations, payroll tax withholding amounts, or other tax benefits depend on the taxpayer taking into account a standard deduction.

 Section 203.
-Section 203 repeals the current limitations relating to itemized deductions, known as the PEP and Pease limitations, for tax years beginning after December 31, 2017.
-Section 203 also contains several conforming amendments related to the repeal of PEP and Pease limitations.
+Section 203 repeals the limitations relating to itemized deductions, known as the PEP and Pease limitations, for tax years beginning after December 31, 2021.
+Section 3 also contains several conforming amendments related to the repeal of PEP and Pease limitations.

-Section 204.
-Section 204 repeals the preferential treatment for capital gains.
-Capital gain income that qualified for this treatment is taxed at ordinary rates for tax years starting after December 31, 2017.
+Section 205.
+Section 205 repeals the preferential treatment for capital gains.
+Capital gain income that qualified for this preferential treatment is taxed at ordinary rates for tax years starting after December 31, 2021.

 - The mortgage interest deduction, charitable deduction, deduction for state and local taxes, deduction for gambling losses, deduction for alimony payments, and deduction for investment interest are not repealed.

-- Business-related tax benefits remain the same.
+- In this version of the Progressive Consumption Tax Act, business-related tax benefits remain the same, except for Section 199A, the qualified business income deduction as enacted in 2017, which is repealed.
 Note that these business-related tax provisions retain incentives for important programs that affect many individual taxpayers, like incentives for employer-provided retirement plans.

 - The alternative minimum tax is repealed.

-Section 206.
-Section 206 establishes a progressive tax rebate.
-This rebate, along with the family allowance, is intended to make the new system outlined by the Progressive Consumption Tax Act at least as progressive as under current law.
+Section 207.
+Section 207 establishes a progressive tax rebate.
+This rebate, along with the family allowance, is designed to make the new system outlined by the Progressive Consumption Tax Act more progressive than under current law.

-Specifically, Section 206(a) replaces current Internal Revenue Code Section 32 (the earned income tax credit) with a comprehensive earned income rebate.
+Specifically, Section 207(a) replaces current Internal Revenue Code Section 32 (the earned income tax credit) with a comprehensive earned income rebate.

 - Pursuant to Section 32(a), the new rebate is the sum of three parts: the earned income amount, the child benefit amount, and the additional child benefit amount.
 “Eligible taxpayers,” defined later in the section, may claim the rebate.